realityforge/Quake-III-Arena/feature_template.md

 ### Evaluation

 Did the change make a positive impact?
 Was the cost of making the change worth the value that it created?
-Are there any follow up actions to schedule?
+Are there any follow-up actions to schedule?